Skip to Content

 Have you ever driven past a home and been so impressed with how perfectly polished their lawn looks?
 Most of that appeal has to do with edging.
 When you edge along your driveway and curb, you create these perfect lines that sort of “box in” your lawn.

-When you don’t do that, your lawn grows errant.
+When you don’t do that, your lawn grows wild.
 It sort of hangs over the curb.
 And if you don’t edge your driveway, the lawn will actually grow over your driveway, making your driveway smaller.
 You’d actually be surprised at how much of your driveway can just be taken over by long grass and weeds.

 If you have a sidewalk at your home, you’ll have to edge that too.
 And that means a little more edging for you, but a little less mowing, so it works out.